Starting a business on eBay takes a lot of preparation.

 eBay bases its percentage cut on the starting price for auction-style listings.
 For fixed-price listings, eBay charges the declared sale price of the listing.

 eBay charges final value fees whether or not the buyer pays for the item.
 No need to worry, though.
-You can usually get fee credits when a customer asks for a refund or cancels a sale
+You can usually get fee credits when a customer requests a refund or cancels a sale.

 eBay calculates final value fees based on the following: